Injured at Work? Get the Benefits You Deserve.

 Proven Legal Representation for Injured Workers Across Mercer County, NJ

-If you suffered an injury at work in Trenton, Hamilton, Ewing, or anywhere else in Mercer County, you may be entitled to workers’ compensation benefits.
+If you suffered an injury at work in Mercer County, you may be entitled to workers’ compensation benefits.
 Whether it was a sudden accident or a repetitive motion injury developed over time, New Jersey law protects employees by guaranteeing medical care, wage replacement, and disability benefits through the workers’ compensation system.

 At the Law Offices of Craig A. Altman, we have decades of experience helping injured workers file, fight, and win workers’ compensation claims.
 From denied medical treatment to delayed wage benefits, our workers’ comp attorneys know how to hold employers and workers’ compensation insurance companies accountable.